About Anita Nahal

 Nahal's scholarly achievements include: Visiting Scholar at the Beatrice Bain Research Group on Gender at the University of California at Berkeley (2001), Fulbright Scholar-in-Residence at the State University of New York at Binghamton (1997), and an NEH Summer Seminar Award winner (1996).

 Nahal has done significant work on diversity and multiculturalism.
 Recently, the Society For Diversity (www.societyfordiversity.org) honored Nahal as the member for the month of March 2013.
 The write up is available at: http://societyfordiversity.org/uploads/ANahal_Member_Profile.pdf She also previously won two diversity related awards at Howard University; the Cultural Diversity Awareness Award (2006) and the Unsung Hero Award (2007).
-She has numerous diversity related publications; links to some of these are available at: http://diversitydiscover.com/founder_writings.html Her recent research is a major quantitative study on, Diversity at Historically Black Colleges & Universities.
-Nahal presents in various conferences in the US and abroad.
+She has numerous diversity related publications; links to some of these are available at: http://diversitydiscover.com/founder_writings.html Her recent research (alongwith co-PIs), a major quantitative study on, diversity at Historically Black Colleges & Universities was published as a chapter in a book in 2015.
+Link to ifnormaiton on this is availabe at: "Ethnic and Cultural Diversity at HBCUs and Its Impact on Students, Faculty, and Staff,Anita Nahal, Adrian Thompson, Mai Abdul Rahman, and Verna F. Orr," http://www.infoagepub.com/products/Exploring-Issues-of-Diversity-within-HBCUs Nahal presents in various conferences in the US and abroad.

 Nahal's teaching and research focus include US History, African American Women's History and South Asian Women's History.
 She has authored three books, one being her Ph.D. work on "US Policy Toward Egypt 1953-1958: A Reappraisal."
 Nahal has published extensively in Diverse Issues in Higher Education, National Women's Studies Association Journal, International Educator, and the Society For Diversity Newsletter, among others.
 Some recent publications include: "The Business Case for Diversity," in the Society For Diversity Newsletter (May 2013), "African American Women and the Niagara Movement," in the Journal of Afro-Americans in New York Life and History (July, 2008) and "Flemmie Kittrell," in the African American National Biography (OUP, 2008).